jgpai/cloud-services/eula.md

 🎯 Use this at your own risk — preferably with your test environment, not production.

 If all of this sounds acceptable (or at least entertaining), proceed and enjoy responsibly. 🍷

+# Sponsor

+If you like this project, I would be super grateful if you could help me finance it through [my Buy me a Coffee page](https://buymeacoffee.com/jgperrin) (although I mostly drink tea...)